Skip to content

 410. Bourbon Heritage Month Roundup

-Jim & Todd taste James E. Pepper Decanter, Templeton Midnight Rye, Bardstown BBC x Silver Oak, and Maker's Mark The Heart on this week's tasting mat.
+Jim & Todd taste James E. Pepper Decanter, Templeton Midnight Rye, Bardstown x Silver Oak, and Maker's Mark The Heart — four bottles, four different stories.

 The Bourbon Road Media Player